 Although such a covenant acts as a security measure, it is not always a foolproof plan.
 Even though it gives the lender certain rights, it cannot stop an impending default from happening.

-CFI offers the Certified Banking & Credit Analyst (CBCA)® certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide to Financial Covenants.
 To keep learning and developing your knowledge base, please explore the additional relevant CFI resources below: